aslanovmustafa/Principles-of-Operating-Systems/Readers Writers problem using Semaphore/README.md

 Assignment	1

-<SUMMARY> 1 writer and infinite readers with priority given to writer.
-When writer comes mid readers, currently reading readers have to finish and newly wanting readers have to wait until writer finishes writing.</SUMMARY>
+*SUMMARY: 1 writer and infinite readers with priority given to writer.
+When writer comes mid readers, currently reading readers have to finish and newly wanting readers have to wait until writer finishes writing.*

 The	task	is	to	improve	the	default	implementation	of	the	readers/writer	problem.
 Due